CancerDataAggregator/CDA-HelpDesk/docs/QuickStart/QuickStart.md

 Click this button to get started: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CancerDataAggregator/cda-python/HEAD?labpath=notebooks%2Fexample.ipynb)

-This will launch a Jupyter Notebook with an interactive example notebook ready to run.
+This will launch a Jupyter Notebook with interactive, modifiable, example notebooks ready to run.
-You can preview a static version of the [example notebook here](./example.ipynb).
+You can preview static versions of the [example notebooks here](../Documentation/ExampleNotebooks).

 !!! note
     If you prefer to install locally please see our [Installation Guide](../Documentation/installation.md)